SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/using-page-placeholder-with-extensions.md

 ```

-Move back to **HelloWorldApplicationCustomizer.ts** and update **IHelloWorldApplicationCustomizerProperties** interface to have specific properties for Header and Footer as follows.
+Move back to **HelloWorldApplicationCustomizer.ts** and update the **IHelloWorldApplicationCustomizerProperties** interface to have specific properties for Header and Footer as follows.

-* If your command set uses the ClientSideComponentProperties JSON input, it will be deserialized into the BaseExtension.properties object.
+* If your command set uses the ClientSideComponentProperties JSON input, it will be deserialized into the `BaseExtension.properties` object.
 You can define an interface to describe it.

 ```ts
 export interface IHelloWorldApplicationCustomizerProperties {